Table of Contents

 Physical Activity with Varicose Veins

 If you have varicose veins, talk to your doctor about your current physical activity level and exercises.
 It’s important to also talk to your doctor before starting any new physical activity.
 Some activities, such as running or cycling, can put additional strain on your veins and may worsen any symptoms you may have.
 Your doctor can help you to choose an appropriate activity level based on your individual health needs.

 Varicose veins can cause pain and other problems.
 If you’re concerned about your risk, it’s important to talk to your doctor about ways to prevent or reduce your risk.
-If you’re experiencing pain, there are a number of treatment options available.
+If you’re experiencing pain, there are several treatment options available.

 A vascular surgeon can help you to understand your treatment options and make the best decision for your health.
 Before starting any new physical activity, it’s important to talk to your doctor to make sure it’s safe for you.

 About the Author

 Hi there!
 I’m Dr. Keagen Hadley, OTD, OTR/L. Straight out of the University of Mary, I’m all about blending my know-how in knee health, well-being, and medical technology.
 As a licensed occupational therapy doc, I’m here to translate complex concepts into clear, actionable insights – whether it’s knee care or groundbreaking healthcare tech.